kensanata/just-halberds/Halberts.md

 > Example: Alex chooses 2× Aggressive, 2× Manipulative, and rolls 5 3 5
 > 2, resulting in Storm-1, Water-1, People-1, and Singing-1.
 And Literacy-1!

-**Stroke of Fate**: Roll 2d6 + number of previous careers ≤ Intelligence or Education (your choice) to avoid consequences.
+**Twist of Fate**: Roll 2d6 + number of previous careers ≤ Intelligence or Education (your choice) to avoid consequences.
 Otherwise, you determine the consequences with 1d6.

 1. Mortal Enemy: You exposed a classmate.
 You will never be forgiven for that.
 2. Failure: The experiment went wrong and the energy found a way through your body.
-Roll on the Aging Chart.
+Roll on the aging table.
 3. Crossing borders: Research has taken you to places that cannot be unseen again.
 A demon *saw* you and will find you.
 4. Trespass: You ventured too far into the space between the worlds and almost lost your mind.
-You are denied the magician's career from now on.
+The Mage career is now denied to you.
 5. Lost: You have traveled to foreign worlds and lost yourself there.
-   Roll on the Aging Chart.
+   Roll on the aging table.
 Roll 3d6 ≤ an attribute of your choice to find your way back.
 If this is not successful, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.